Serving Brooklyn & All NYC Boroughs

 4. 4

-Check for a frozen coil
+Listen and look for signs of a frozen coil

 Don't keep running a frozen system